yinql1995/Dynamic-Difference-Learning-With-Spatio-Temporal-Correlation-for-Deepfake-Video-Detection/README.md

-# Fine-grained-Multimodal-DeepFake-Classification
+# Dynamic Difference Learning With Spatio–Temporal Correlation for Deepfake Video Detection

 ## Introduction

-This is the python implementation about **Fine-grained Multimodal DeepFake Classification via Heterogeneous Graphs**.
+This is the python implementation about **Dynamic Difference Learning With Spatio–Temporal Correlation for Deepfake Video Detection**.

 ## Environment